mlinxfeld/foggykitchen_multicloud/module-01-networking/azure/README.md

 - A Virtual Network (VNet)
 - Public and private subnets
 - A NAT Gateway for private egress
-- A Public IP for the NAT Gateway
 - A basic Network Security Group (NSG) with SSH access

 This is the first step in building a progressively layered multicloud landscape — starting from the network base in Azure.
 The same logical setup is mirrored in OCI in the corresponding `/oci/` directory.